What are aerosols?

 - Aerosols play a significant role in air quality, in particular near the surface.
 Due to the rapid growth of both population and economic activity, such as in Asian region, increase in fossil fuel emissions gives rise to concerns about fine particles formation and dispersion.
 Aerosols include a variety of hazardous organic and inorganic substances, reduce visibility, lead to reductions in crop productivity and strongly affect health of inhabitants in urban regions (Chameides et al., 1999; Prospero, 15 1999; Eck et al., 2005).

 - In the absence of clouds, vertical distribution of aerosols, combined with their optical properties strongly affect our ability of accurately deriving trace gas concentrations as derived from air quality satellite spectral measurements.
-Negative biases on OMI tropospheric NO2 – Nitrogen dioxide columns, between 26% and 50 %, are found in urban and very polluted areas in cases of high aerosol pollution and particles located at elevated altitude (Shaiganfar et al., 2011; Ma et al., 2013; Kanaya et al., 2014).
+Negative biases on the Ozone Monitoring Instrument (OMI) tropospheric NO2 – Nitrogen dioxide columns, between 26% and 50 %, are found in urban and very polluted areas in cases of high aerosol pollution and particles located at elevated altitude (Shaiganfar et al., 2011; Ma et al., 2013; Kanaya et al., 2014).
 HCHO for GOME-2 and SCIAMACHY shows about 20-50% sensitivity to aerosols, depending if they are located within or above the boundary layer (Barkley et al., 2012; Hewson et al., 2015).
 Dust aerosols (large particles, with strong absorption in UV) can double the retrieved SO2 (Krotkov et al., 2008).
 This impacts the ability of sensors like OMI to monitor Planetary Boundary Layer (PBL) SO2 with a sensitivity to local anthropogenic sources (Lee et al., 2009).
 Therefore, aerosol parameters (or retrievals) are a pre-requisite before retrieving trace gas vertical column densities.

 In its last report (Clear the air for children, October 2016), UNICEF has emphasized these striking numbers: globally, 1), 2 billion children live in areas where outdoor air pollution exceeds international limits, 2) 300 million children live in areas where outdoor air pollution exceeds 6 times international limits.